-Researchers tell us that American parents are too child-centered.
-Is making our kids happy more important to us than teaching them responsibility?
+Researchers have told us that American parents are too child-centered.
+Is making our kids happy eclipsing our determination to teach them responsibility?
 According to the cited study, “Parents intend to develop their children’s independence, yet raise them to be relatively dependent, even when the kids have the skills to act on their own.”
 (Wall Street Journal, 3/13/2012).
 As a result, kids generally are growing up less prepared to take care of themselves and others than ever before.
 We call this problem “entitlement,” meaning kids who do not feel inclined to be responsible and helpful as part of daily life.
 Lynne and I have encountered this issue time and again in our own work coaching families.

 Not so long ago it was different.
 For all of human history, until the last 60 years or so, kids were expected at young ages to do what they could do to help their family survive.
-In other words, their contributions were necessary to keeping others afloat.
+In other words, their contributions were necessary to keep others afloat.
 Faith and values were passed naturally through this process as children and parents shared in the responsibilities of day to day life.
 Every child was an asset because every child was another worker in the labor force of the family/clan.
 Kids felt significant not just because parents said ‘I love you’ at bedtime or sent notes in their lunchbox, but because they knew that if they didn’t do their part others would suffer.

 This concept of being needed is absent in most American homes.
 Instead of growing up to believe they are here for others, kids grow up to believe that others are here for them.
 Add to the mix a child’s selfish, sinful nature, and we’ve got a real problem on our hands.